I've had it for a couple of days, a story at Clinton.

 We need to recruit Muslims to help us stop these attacks.

-And all of it adds up to you'd better not blame who's responsible for this, because that's not who we are.
+And all of it adds up to, you'd better not blame who's responsible for this because that's not who we are.

-American values are not that we are not going to blame who's responsible for this.
+We are not going to blame who's responsible for this.

-Meanwhile, has anybody noticed what ISIS is doing.
+Meanwhile, has anybody noticed what ISIS is doing?

 Well, I'll tell you what ISIS is doing.